About The Nurse Aide Training Program

 Program Cost

-The program cost of $1,999 includes the cost of books, a workbook and Pennsylvania background clearances.
+The program cost of $1,999 includes the cost of books and a workbook.

 Students will also be responsible for these additional costs: